 \section{Abstract}

-Layered opposite Rashba spin-orbit coupling (LO-RSOC) means that the RSOC has the same magnitude but the opposite sign on two coupled spatially separated layers.
-We show that the LO-RSOC, allowed by inversion symmetry in bilayer graphene, results in the loss of spin chirality in the momentum space, in contrast to uniform RSOC.
-This chiral loss leads to the difficulty of deciding whether the LO-RSOC (on the order of 10~meV) exists or not due to the imperceptible band variation.
-We propose to identify the LO-RSOC by gating to break inversion symmetry or by magnetic field to break time-reversal symmetry.
-Remarkably, we observe the trivial-nontrivial transition of band topology when the system deviates from the LO Rashba state. {\it Ab inito} calculations suggest bilayer graphene encapsulated by two monolayers of Au is a LO Rashba system.
+Inversion symmetry in bilayer graphene allows for layered opposite Rashba spin-orbit coupling (LO-RSOC) --- the situation when the RSOC has the same magnitude but the opposite sign in two coupled spatially separated layers.
+We show that the LO-RSOC results in the loss of spin chirality in the momentum space, in contrast to the common uniform RSOC.
+This chirality loss makes it difficult to experimentally establish whether the LO-RSOC (on the scale of 10 meV) exists, because the band structure is insensitive to it.
+To solve this problem, we propose to identify the LO-RSOC either by gating to break the inversion symmetry or by magnetic field to break the time-reversal symmetry.
+Remarkably, we observe the transition between trivial and non-trivial band topology as the system deviates from the LO Rashba state.
+Ab inito calculations suggest that bilayer graphene encapsulated by two monolayers of Au is a candidate to be a LO Rashba system.